 One letter of recommendation is required.

-- The letter of recommendation should be from someone who can assess your academic ability and your potential for professional social work practice.
+- The letter of recommendation should be from someone who can assess your academic ability and/or your potential for professional social work practice.

 - Keep in mind that someone writing a letter of recommendation needs adequate time to write the letter and submit it electronically.

 - As soon as possible, ask your recommender if they will serve as a reference.
 Explain that the letter should be one full page in length and should explicitly discuss the qualities that make you a strong candidate for a bachelor’s program in social work.
 For more detailed instructions, please see the Letter of Recommendation Tips that we suggest you share with your recommender.

 Note: If the letter of recommendation arrives after the application deadline, your application will be marked as incomplete and will not be reviewed.